paradisec-archive/PARADISEC_workflows/04_standard_formats.md

 | Annotations | **Archival and access copies:** Same as original *(see accepted formats above)*|
 | Lexicons | **Archival and access copies:** Same as original *(see accepted formats above)*|

-<sup>1</sup>*If you have a format other than those listed above, please contact me so I can advise you on what we can be done.*
+<sup>1</sup>*If you have a format other than those listed above, please contact us so we can advise you on what can be done.*

-<sup>2</sup>*If you have files such as .mp3 (audio) or .mpg (video), we will certainly accept them; however, if you are collecting new recordings, please avoid these formats, as they are lossy, compressed formats.*
+<sup>2</sup>*If you have files such as .mp3 (audio) or .mpg (video), we will certainly accept them; however, if you are collecting new recordings, please avoid these formats, as they are lossy, compressed formats.
+Look at the following section for capture suggestions*

 ### Suggestions for audio recorders and video cameras
 #### Audio recordings